Stand with Ukraine

 I’ve donated to DEC and, if you can afford to do so, please do consider donating to DEC.

-I have been so proud of the response already from our community and I am calling for a community scheme for Dover & Deal.
-To register if you might be able to help, please complete the form here
+I have been so proud of the response already from our community and me and my team are working hard to escalate certain urgent cases.
+To register if you might be able to help, please complete the form here.

 Donating essential supplies